 As I mentioned in my first entry, there are two perspectives and two time-frames.
 There is Rachel, Ben’s mother, and detective Jim Clemo.
 From Jim the time frame changes.
 There are his accounts of the investigation when Ben went missing, and his present interview with his psychiatrist.

-The part in the past follow a chronological order.
+The part in the past follows a chronological order.
 We learn about Ben’s disappearance.
-Rachel was still trying to come to terms with the fact that her husband abandoned her ten months ago and is now married to someone else.
-That Sunday she takes Ben and his dog for a walk to the woods, and Ben asks her to go to the swings.
+Rachel was still trying to come to terms with the fact that her husband had abandoned her ten months before and is now married to someone else.
+That Sunday she takes Ben and their dog for a walk to the woods, and Ben asks her to go to the swings.
 He wants to run ahead of her, and even though her first impulse is to say no, she relents in the end.
 That is the last time she saw him.

 When Rachel reaches the swings, Ben is nowhere to be found.
 As it is natural, Rachel becomes desperate.
 People in the park start looking for the boy, and Rachel has to call the police.
 Her ex-husband John is notified, and that evening the only thing that is found is his clothes, taken from the river.
 It is then that the investigation turns into an abduction one, and DI Jim Clemo is the officer in charge of the case.